kernja/retro-racer/docs/Downloadable-Content.md

 * `/deployed` demonstrates how the content should be deployed to a server

-* `/src` contains the extracted contents the files in the `/deployed` folder
+* `/src` contains the extracted contents of the files in the `/deployed` folder

 ## How DLC worked

-1. The game would download `listings.zip` from the server and extract the contents into the local `download/` folder
+1. The game would download `listings.zip` from the server and extract the contents into the local `/download` folder

-2. The game would parse the extracted `download/listings.txt` file to find supported maps
+2. The game would parse the extracted `/download/listings.txt` file to find supported maps

 	* `100` map files are from the first release of `Retro Racer`